 Why Do Milk Ducts Get Blocked?

+Stress and fatigue may affect how your body responds to inflammation and pain.
 You’re not doing anything wrong; your body is responding to shifting demands.

-If symptoms keep returning, your care team can help you protect your comfort, your autonomy, and your feeding goals.
+Understanding these causes can help you notice patterns early.
+If symptoms keep returning, your care team can help you protect your comfort, your supply, and your feeding goals.

 How Can You Relieve a Clogged Milk Duct?